ModelSEED/ModelSEEDDatabase/Biochemistry/Aliases/README.md

+# ModelSEED Biochemistry Database Aliases

+Here we keep all the external links for the ModelSEED Biochemistry Database, the synonyms of the compounds and reactions, and other collated data.

 In Source_Classifiers.txt we classify the sources of our biochemistry in three tiers:

 1) Primary Database: This is only KEGG and MetaCyc, the two sources of the structural data we used to perform our initial merger